Tundish

-The word tundish originates from a shallow wooden dish with an outlet channel, fitting into the bunghole of a tun or cask and forming a kind of funnel for filling it.
+A tundish is a funnel in certain contexts, such as used for filling casks, in smelting and foundry work, or in plumbing to create a siphonic break or visual indication of flow.
+The word tundish originally referred to a shallow wooden dish with an outlet channel, fitting into the bunghole of a tun or cask and forming a kind of funnel for filling it.
 These were originally used in brewing.

 In general, any tundish will accept flow and store a small amount of material, while dispensing material elsewhere, similar to a funnel.
-In contrast to a funnel, the purpose is generally to regulate flow, and achieve a more steady output with intermittent inputs, and the tundish typically will take on a different shape.
+In contrast to a funnel, the purpose is generally to regulate flow and achieve a steadier output with intermittent inputs, and the tundish typically will take on a different shape.

 Plumbing

-The term tundish is still used today in plumbing, where a funnel or hopper is filled by an outlet pipe above it.
-This is often provided for intermittent overflows, or where an air gap is required, to avoid possible back-contamination.
+The term tundish is used in plumbing, where a funnel or hopper is filled by an outlet pipe above it.
+This is often provided for intermittent overflows, or where an air gap is required, to avoid back-contamination.